Carbon Border Adjustment Mechanism (CBAM)

 Good Growth Collective helps you navigate the complexities of the EU Carbon Border Adjustment Mechanism (CBAM) with tailored support in carbon reporting, risk management, and long-term decarbonisation.

-According to the CBAM, importers are required to monitor, report, and eventually pay a carbon levy on the embedded emissions of carbon-intensive goods such as aluminium, cement, electricity, fertilisers, hydrogen, and iron & steel.
+As part of the broader EU Emissions Trading System (EU ETS), importers are now required to monitor, report, and eventually pay a carbon levy on the embedded emissions of carbon-intensive goods such as iron and steel, aluminium, cement, fertilisers, electricity, and hydrogen.

 While helping you become compliant, we aim to identify low-carbon supply chain opportunities and reduce your exposure to carbon costs, keeping your business competitive and aligned with the transition to a low-carbon economy.